leonidv/oauth2-mock/README.md

 # OAuth2 Mock Server

-A lightweight OAuth2 authorization server mock.
+A lightweight very simple OAuth2 authorization server mock.

 This server is designed **only** for testing OAuth2 flows in development and testing environments.
 Another case — use this as a simple OAuth2 provider for product demonstration.

 ## Features

+- **Configurable Users**: Load users from JSON configuration file with custom claims
+- **Interactive User Selection**: Web interface to select users during authorization
+- **Access Restriction**: Simple way restrict access to your demo environments.
 - **Authorization Code Flow**: Complete implementation of the OAuth2 authorization code grant type
-- **Token Endpoint**: Exchange authorization codes for access tokens
 - **User Info Endpoint**: Retrieve user information specific to the authorized user
-- **Configurable Users**: Load users from JSON configuration file with custom claims
-- **Interactive User Selection**: Web interface to select users during authorization
-- **

 ![Authorization page](images/authorization_page.png)